 Common denominator in lowering the risk of tooth decay: a diet high in minerals and fat soluble vitamins (A, D, E and K2)

 Dr. Price took thousands of food samples from the indigenous groups that he visited, and he brought them back to his lab for nutrient analysis and compared them to processed foods that were quickly entering the modern food supply.
 He found that the traditional foods contained 10 times more fat soluble vitamins more and 2-4 times more minerals than a refined diet.

 All the groups ate from these special food groups to get fat soluble vitamins:

 - Use of sacred foods rich in fat soluble vitamins: vitamin rich butter, shark liver oil, and salmon roe.

 What can you do to prevent tooth decay?

 Fill in the “holes” in your diet with MORE fat soluble vitamins and mineral rich foods.
-I also highly recommend reading Cure Tooth Decay: Remineralize cavities and repair your teeth with good food by Ramiel Nagel.

 Get enough fat soluble vitamins:

-- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, and raw milk.
+- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, and raw milk. (not from supplements)